mapbox/mapbox-events-ios/readme.md

 impacting the end users of applications which use the framework.
 The framework will attempt to report them to our backend, in a redacted form, for analysis by Mapbox.

-Applications and frameworks which embed `MapboxMobileEvents.framework` can implemente the  `MMEEventsManagerDelegate` method:
+Applications and frameworks which embed `MapboxMobileEvents.framework` can implement the  `MMEEventsManagerDelegate` method:

 ```objc
 - (void)eventsManager:(MMEEventsManager *)eventsManager